maxsitt/insect-detect-docs/docs/deployment/detection.md

 # Deployment: Detection

-One of the biggest challenges for automated insect monitoring with inference on devices with relatively low computational power, is to find the right balance between performance/speed and accuracy of the detection and classification results.
-Performance can be increased by choosing **small models** with few parameters (e.g. YOLOv5s) and **decreasing the resolution** of frames that are used as input for the model.
+One of the biggest challenges for automated insect monitoring by running model inference on devices with relatively low computational power, is to find the right balance between speed (fps) and accuracy of the detection and classification results.
+A high speed or image throughput is necessary for the object tracker to work correctly, as it depends on the information (bounding box coordinates) coming from the detection model.
+If the speed (fps) of the model output is too low, fast moving insects can not be properly tracked, which will lead to "jumping" tracking IDs and thereby multiple counting of a single individual.

+Model speed can be increased by choosing **small models** with fewer parameters (e.g. YOLOv5n) and **decreasing the resolution** of frames that are used as input for the model (e.g. 416x416 pixel).
 However, the reduced image resolution can significantly decrease the detection and especially classification accuracy.
 This effect is even stronger when dealing with very small objects like insects.

-A possible solution to this problem could be to use a **smaller field of view** (FOV), e.g. by using a small flower platform and **short distance** between platform and camera.
+A possible solution to this problem could be to use a smaller field of view (FOV), e.g. by using a small flower platform and short distance between platform and camera.
 This would however decrease the efficiency of the visual attraction and fewer insects could be recorded in the same time frame.
-In the following an alternative approach to this problem is proposed.
+In the following, an alternative approach to this problem is proposed.

 ---